aws-samples/aws-modernization-with-circleci/content/080_module_4/85_build_workflow.md

 ## requires: key

 Workflows define a list of jobs and their run order.
 It is possible to run jobs concurrently, sequentially, on a schedule, or with a manual gate using an approval job.
 Jobs are run in parallel by default, so you must explicitly require any dependencies by their job name.
 The [requires:][16] key is what creates dependencies between jobs.
-In the workflow snippet above, there are job that must be execute before others.
-For example the AWS ECR must be created before the Docker Image is pushed to it.
+In the workflow snippet above, there are jobs that must be execute before others.
+For example the Docker image must be created and pushed to Docker Hub before the Amazon ECS service can pull and deploy it.

 ## type: approval